 We offer small-scale financial support to local voluntary groups and organisations to help them provide a range of community services to Hertsmere residents.
-Charitable / voluntary organisations can apply for up to £2,000.
+Charitable / voluntary organisations can apply against a range of funding streams.

 Each of our 39 councillors has £500 to spend on worthwhile projects in their ward that support Hertsmere's corporate goals.

 To mark special events, e.g. national Older People's Day, national celebrations etc. we may offer celebration grants.
 These grants can be used by voluntary organisations, based in Hertsmere, to celebrate these occasions as they wish

 The Health and Wellbeing Partnership Health Grants is aimed at supporting local community and voluntary groups in Hertsmere to improve health and wellbeing for those that live, work and visit the area.
 Find out more here.

 The new Climate Action Community Grant provides funding of up to £500 to community-based organisations taking measures locally to tackle our climate emergency.
 The grants will support practical measures such as tree planting and habitat improvement; education programmes to increase awareness and the skills needed to change and adapt lifestyles; green travel and transport schemes; energy saving in community buildings; local food initiatives; and recycling and reuse projects.

 We have recently subscribed to a new service Grants for Hertsmere.

 This is an easy to use, free service which can help organisations identify suitable funding for their activity or project.
 This online resource can be used by local community groups, social enterprises and business to search for funding opportunities.